personal-coding/State-Political-Contribution-Search/README.md

-# State-Political-Contribution-Search
-This is an Excel-based tool that will search names for state political contribution.
-The states available are shown as part of the selection pane before the search starts.
-Once completed, the results will be saved down via a PDF file in the location you specify.

-In the Excel file, add as many names to search.
-There are fields for date ranges and minimum / maximum amounts to search.
+# Excel-Based Tool for State Political Contribution Searches

+Are you looking for a reliable way to search for state political contributions?
+Look no further than this Excel-based tool.
+With this tool, you can easily search for names of political contributors in states of your choice, and save the results in a PDF file in the location of your choosing.

+This tool allows you to add as many names as you need to search, and specify date ranges and minimum/maximum amounts to search for.
+The selection pane displays all available states before the search starts, making it easy to select the state you're interested in.

-No personal information is being saved or sent.
-All data is housed directly in the Excel file.
+No personal information is saved or sent, and all data is housed directly in the Excel file.

+Try this Excel-based tool today and take the first step towards comprehensive and accurate state political contribution searches.